The Carnegie Bosch Institute (CBI) announces the call for research grant proposals.

-A CBI Research Steering Committee consisting of faculty and industry representatives has been established, to advise on the funding decisions for the research projects.
-The dean of the School of Engineering (CIT) and the president of CBI will make the final selection of the grants after receiving rankings and advice on the funding decisions from the CBI Research Steering Committee.
+A CBI Research Steering Committee consisting of faculty and industry representatives has been established to advise on the funding decisions for the research projects.
+The dean of the College of Engineering and the president of CBI will make the final selection of the grants after receiving rankings and advice on the funding decisions from the CBI Research Steering Committee.

 Projects will be reviewed based on the following factors:

-The goals of the CBI research mission will be best accomplished by promoting collaboration; therefore, preference will be given to proposals that
+The goals of the CBI research mission will be best accomplished by promoting collaboration.
+Preference will be given to proposals that

 - involve multiple faculty and interdisciplinary interactions (across colleges preferred);